 New England Fishery Management Council is one of the eight regional Councils established by the Magnuson Stevens Act.
 It is responsible for writing Fishery Management Plans for fish species that are caught from 3-200 miles off the coast of New England States.

-NMFS Northeast Regional Office works with the Council, and oversees fisheries management in New England.
+NMFS Greater Atlantic Regional Office works with the Council, and oversees fisheries management in New England.